From the Coffee Cup to the Mattress

 From coffee, the concept of Fair Trade first spread to cocoa, bananas and other tropical foods, then to apparel and materials used in it, such as cotton, wool, silk and linen.
 The emphasis then and now has been educating the public, making them aware of the conditions under which their food and fabric are produced.

 With several distributors and retailers claiming fair trade status for their products, conscientious consumers wanted to know how true the claims were.
 The Max Hevelaar seal became the Fair Trade seal, which had different forms in different countries.
-Separate national fair trade groups established the Fairtrade Labelling Organizations International (FLO) in 1997, which became Fairtrade International.
+Separate national fair trade groups established the Fairtrade Labeling Organizations International (FLO) in 1997, which became Fairtrade International.
 It now also includes organizations of producers.

 The International Fair Trade Certification Mark was first issued in 2002.
 Some national organizations, such as Fair Trade USA, have their own marks.